adamweissert/cohen-assignment/README.md

+## Adam Notes:
+run `cd frontend` and `npm run serve` to serve front end.
+All functionality present except for editing tasks.
+Data appears in console but component does not reflect passed data.

 # Development
 ## Running the Application

-Dev Notes: run `cd frontend` and `npm run serve` to serve front end.
-All functionality present except for editing tasks.
-Data appears in console but component does not reflect passed data.

 [Node](https://nodejs.org/en/) must be installed on your machine.